XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 -----------------------------

-It's already 9pm PT now, but the final result is still not determined.
+It's already 9pm PT now, but the final result is yet determined.
 Let's see who will eventually use the polling error to their advantage!